-The American Speech-Language-Hearing Association (ASHA) is the nation's leading professional, credentialing, and scientific organization for speech-language pathologists, audiologists, and speech/language/hearing scientists.
-ASHA has been the guardian of these professions for over 75 years, initiating the development of national standards for audiologists and for speech-language pathologists and certifying professionals for 55 years.
+The American Speech-Language-Hearing Association (ASHA) is the nation's leading professional, credentialing, and scientific organization for audiologists, speech-language pathologists, speech, language, and hearing scientists, audiology and speech-language pathology assistants, and students.
+ASHA has been the leader of these professions for almost 100 years, initiating the development of national standards for audiologist and speech-language pathologist certification since 1952.

-ASHA's rich history began in 1925 at an informal meeting of the National Association of Teachers of Speech (NATS) in Iowa City, Iowa.
-NATS was an organization made up of people working in the areas of rhetoric, debate and theater.
-Its members were becoming increasingly interested in speech correction and wanted to establish an organization to promote "scientific, organized work in the field of speech correction."
+ASHA's rich history began in 1925 at an informal meeting of the National Association of Teachers of Speech (NATS) in New York City.
+NATS was an organization made up of people working in the areas of rhetoric, debate, and theater.
+Some of its members were becoming increasingly interested in speech correction and wanted to establish an organization to promote "scientific, organized work in the field of speech correction."
 Accordingly, in December of that year, the American Academy of Speech Correction—ASHA's original predecessor—was born.

-Since the establishment of the American Academy of Speech Correction, the association changed its name 4 times before ultimately settling on the American Speech-Language-Hearing Association: 1925–American Academy of Speech Correction, ASHA's original predecessor; 1927–American Society for the Study of Disorders of Speech; 1934–American Speech Correction Association; 1947–American Speech and Hearing Association; and 1978–American Speech-Language-Hearing Association.
+Since the establishment of the American Academy of Speech Correction in 1925, the association has changed its name 4 times, in 1927 to the American Society for the Study of Disorders of Speech, in 1934 to the American Speech Correction Association, in 1947 to the American Speech and Hearing Association, and in 1978 to the American Speech-Language-Hearing Association.

-ASHA has grown exponentially since its inception—from 25 members in 1925 to 145,000 members in 2011.
-ASHA opened its first National office on January 1, 1958 in Washington, DC.
-The association subsequently moved 4 times, most recently settling in its currently location in Rockville, MD in 2007.
-ASHA's new national office is a LEED certified green building—the first nonprofit company's building of that distinction in Maryland.
+ASHA has grown exponentially since its inception—from 25 charter members in the beginning to 228,000 members in 2022.
+ASHA opened its first National Office on January 1, 1958, in Washington, DC.
+The association subsequently moved 4 times, most recently settling in its current location in Rockville, Maryland in 2007.
+ASHA's National Office is a LEED-certified green building—the first nonprofit company building with that distinction in Maryland.

-In addition to ASHA's mission of empowering and supporting speech-language pathologists, audiologists, and speech, language, and hearing scientists, ASHA is also committed to providing a positive and nurturing environment for its employees.
-ASHA has been recognized several times as a workplace of excellence and has been featured in Washingtonian Magazine as one of the Top 50 Great Places to Work in the Washington, DC area.
+In addition to ASHA's mission of empowering and supporting audiologists, speech-language pathologists, and speech, language, and hearing scientists, ASHA is also committed to providing a positive and nurturing environment for its employees.
+ASHA works to promote and celebrate diversity both in the National Office and throughout our membership.
+In 2018 we received the Diversity Champion Award from the Alliance for Workplace Excellence and 2015 we were recognized for providing Best Practices Supporting Workers of All Abilities.
+ASHA has also been featured in Washingtonian Magazine as one of the Top 50 Great Places to Work in the Washington, DC area.
 ASHA is committed to supporting work/life balance and strives to foster a culture of creativity and teamwork.

-ASHA is governed by a Board of Directors and led by Chief Executive Officer Arlene A. Pietranton, PhD, CAE.
-To date, ASHA has approximately 250 employees at its national office.
+ASHA is governed by a Board of Directors and led by Chief Executive Officer Vicki R. Deal-Williams, MA, CCC-SLP, FASAE, CAE.
+To date, ASHA has approximately 293 employees at its National Office.